 5. Dier el-Bahari

-A must-see in Luxor, is the enormous Temple of Queen Hatshepsut!
-The temple, set against a desert backdrop, is located near to the Valley of the Kings.
+A must-see in Luxor is the enormous Temple of Queen Hatshepsut!
+The temple, set against a desert backdrop, is located near the Valley of the Kings.
 The temple, built from platforms and pillars, has impressive sloping steps, which take you up through the levels.

 If this temple demonstrates anything, it is that the ancient Egyptians definitely built to impress!
 Importantly, the building tells the story of one of the first female pharaohs, which has, ultimately, resulted in this archaeological wonder.